sifrr/sifrr/packages/browser/sifrr-dom/README.md

   baseUrl: ''
 }
 // Requires Sifrr.Fetch
+Sifrr.Dom.load('custom-tag', config = { url, js });
+// If url is given in config, custom-tag element is loaded from that url, else
-Sifrr.Dom.load('custom-tag', config); // custom-tag element is loaded from ${baseUrl}/elements/custom/tag.html
+// custom-tag element is loaded from ${baseUrl}/elements/custom/tag.html
 // or  ${baseUrl}/elements/custom/tag.js whichever is present
-// If no baseUrl is given in config, baseUrl from setup config is used
+// set js to true if element file is js instead of html
 ```

 or as module